Manufacture of wooden houses - panels

 OSB board, structural element with an important role in the strength of wooden houses

-Articles about timber-frame houses are always accompanied by photos of the walls being assembled in the factory or being put on the foundation.
+Articles about timber frame houses are always accompanied by photos of the walls being assembled in the factory or being installed on the foundation.
 These are the phases where, in addition to the structure made of wooden posts and beams, you can also see the OSB boards enclosing the walls.
-And here the questions arise.
+And this is where the questions arise.
 Is it compulsory to install OSB?
-What role does it play?
-Isn't it too brittle?
-Will the house withstand the wind if it has that thin OSB board inside?
-Doesn't it leak?
-Doesn't mould attack it?
-And so on!
-Some even say that such panels should only be used for building sheds or animal shelters.
-It is totally wrong to consider OSB as a low-strength material made from wood scraps.
+What is its role?
+Isn't it too fragile?
+Will the house withstand the wind if it has that thin OSB inside?
+Doesn't it trap water?
+Won't mold attack it?
+And on and on!
+There are even some who say that such panels should only be used to build sheds or animal shelters.
+It is totally wrong to consider OSB as a low-strength material made from scrap wood.

 osb, houses on wooden structure

-OSB belongs to the category of industrialised wood, is very strong and has properties that make it very suitable for use in construction.
-Its combination of strength, ability to stiffen other structures and relatively low weight make it an extremely versatile material.
-It is designed for the construction industry, being used as load-bearing slabs in the construction of timber-framed houses, as a stiffening material for prefabricated wooden panels, for walls, floors, floors, roof elements.
+OSB belongs to the category of industrialized wood, it is very strong and has properties that make it very suitable for use in construction.
+The combination of its strength, its ability to stiffen other structures and its relatively light weight make it an extremely versatile material.
+It is designed for the construction industry, being used as load-bearing slabs in the construction of timber frame houses, as a stiffening material for prefabricated wooden panels, for walls, floors, floorboards, roof elements.
 It is mounted on at least part of the wooden wall structure, its positioning and fixing being part of the structural design and strength calculations.
-Unlike other building materials, OSB is lighter, providing the same stability and strength of the house at a lower foundation load.
+Unlike other building materials, OSB is lighter, ensuring the same stability and strength of the house at a lower foundation load.

 What is OSB

-This is not the first time we have talked about OSB.
-And even though it has been the subject of an article before, which you can find hereI believe that some aspects should be taken up because they make it easier to understand why it is preferred in construction.
-OSB means Oriented Strand Board, i.e. a plate of oriented shims.
-The planks are large wood chips of the thickness of an aesthetic veneer (1-3 mm), 2.5 cm wide and 15 cm long.
-The increased strength of the panels is due to the way these splinters are laid before being glued and pressed.
+This is not the first time we've talked about OSB.
+And even though it has been the subject of a previous article, which you can find hereI believe that some aspects need to be reiterated because they make it easier to understand why it is preferred in construction.
+OSB means Oriented Strand Board, i.e. a board of oriented battens.
+Shingles are large slivers of wood, 1-3 mm thick veneer, 2.5 cm wide and 15 cm long.
+The increased strength of the panels is due to the way these chips are placed before being glued and pressed.
 In the outer layers the direction of laying is lengthwise (the length of the chips is parallel to the length of the panel), while in the middle layer the direction is widthwise, perpendicular to the outer layers.
-Such an oriented lay-up of the layers is also used in plywood or CLT, resulting in strength and stability of the panels.
+Such an oriented arrangement of the layers is also used in plywood or CLT, resulting in panel strength and stability.

-Initially, the chips are sprinkled with adhesive (a moisture-resistant synthetic resin), laid in 3 perpendicular layers, then pressed at high temperature and pressure.
-Finally the panels are formed (cut) to standard sizes, cooled and packed.
-The result is elastic and uniform panels containing 95% of wood.
-The remaining 5% is glue and additives that give resistance to moisture, insects and mould.
-The boards are cut from the original panel taking into account the splintering so that the length of the board corresponds to the length of the panel.
-This is very important because the boards have a bending strength and modulus of elasticity (bending stiffness) about 2.5 times greater along the length, considered the axis of strength, than along the width.
+Initially, the chips are sprayed with adhesive (a moisture resistant synthetic resin), laid in 3 perpendicular layers and then pressed at high temperature and pressure.
+Finally, the panels are formatted (cut) to standardized dimensions, cooled and packaged.
+The result is elastic and uniform panels containing 95% wood.
+The remaining 5% is glue and additives that give resistance to moisture, insects and mold.
+The cutting of the boards from the original panel is done taking into account the chipping, so that the length of the board matches the length of the panel.
+This is very important because the boards have a bending strength and modulus of elasticity (bending stiffness) about 2.5 times greater along their length, considered as the axis of strength, than along their width.
 This is also taken into account when cutting on site.

 Types of OSB.
-Not all types of OSB can be used in the load-bearing structure
+Not every type of OSB can be used in the structure

-OSB comes in different types and thicknesses, depending on its properties and the area of use.
+OSB boards come in different types and thicknesses, depending on their properties and area of use.
 How do we know which type of OSB to choose?
-From the EN 300 standard, which divides OSB into four classes.
+From standard EN 300, which divides OSB into four classes.
 The classification refers to the applications and environment for which the type of board is suitable and the loads it can withstand.
-The division into the four distinct groups is based on mechanical performance and relative moisture resistance.
+The division into the 4 distinct groups is based on mechanical performance and relative moisture resistance.

-• OSB 1 - tiles used indoors, in a dry environment - includes general purpose tiles, furniture and interior fittings tiles, i.e. those without load-bearing capacity
+• OSB 1 - boards used indoors in a dry environment - this includes general purpose, furniture and interior trim boards, i.e. those without load-bearing capacity

-• OSB 2 - load-bearing slabs used in dry environment
+• OSB 2 - load-bearing boards used in dry environments

-• OSB 3 - load-bearing slabs for use in wet environments
+• OSB 3 - load-bearing boards for use in damp environments

-• OSB 4 - high strength load-bearing slabs for use in wet environments (does not mean the slab can stand in water).
+• OSB 4 - high-strength load-bearing boards for use in damp environments (does not mean that the board can stand in water).

-The edges of the original board, as it leaves the factory, are protected with wax against moisture absorption, but if they are cut, the protection is no longer valid.
-Class 3 tiles can be used both externally and internally and are the structural tiles used by builders to make walls, floors and roof elements.
+The edges of the original board, as they leave the factory, are protected with wax against moisture absorption, but if they are cut, the protection is no longer valid.
+Class 3 boards can be used both indoors and outdoors and are used by builders in a structural role to make walls, floors and roofing elements.

-The thickness of the tiles varies and can range from 6 to 40 mm, with 14 different thicknesses in this range.
-Whether they are used for stiffening panels for walls, ceilings, floors or roofs, the thickness of the OSB used will be chosen according to the field of use and the loads they have to withstand.
-The strength of the board depends on the thickness and will be thicker the more weight it has to take.
-The choice of slab for a wall or floor is based on strength calculations and structural design and should be at least 15 mm thick for use as a stiffening element.
+The thickness of the boards is different and can vary from 6 to 40 mm, with 14 different thicknesses in this range.
+Whether they are used for stiffening panels for walls, ceilings, floors or roofs, the thickness of the OSB used will be chosen according to the area of use and the loads it has to withstand.
+The strength of the board depends on the thickness and will be thicker the more weight it has to support.
+The choice of board for a wall or floor is based on strength calculations and structural design, and must be at least 15 mm thick to be used as a stiffening element.
 Fixing is also based on strength calculations, which determine the number of fixing points between the board and the timber frame and the distance between them.
-This calculated stiffening of the wall structure, called bracing, will give the house resistance to wind and earthquake.
+This calculated stiffening of the wall structure, called bracing, will make the house resistant to wind and earthquakes.

-OSB has very good dimensional stability, high strength and low weight.
-They have a good strength-to-weight ratio and a long service life and are resistant to moisture and pests.
-Their properties also contribute to optimised thermal and sound insulation, fire protection and a good strength-to-weight ratio.
-They are easy and quick to install using any wood fastening system (nails, screws or staples).
-Timber-framed houses with OSB-rigid walls are light and strong, with very good earthquake behaviour.
+OSB panels have very good dimensional stability, high strength and light weight.
+They have a good strength-to-weight ratio and long life and are resistant to moisture and pests.
+Their properties also contribute to optimized thermal and sound insulation, fire protection and a good strength-to-weight ratio.
+They are quick and easy to install using any wood fastening system (nails, screws or staples).
+Timber frame houses with OSB stiffened walls are lightweight and strong, with very good earthquake resistance.

-OSB cannot be directly plastered nor can it be left loose outside as its water resistance is low.
-On the inside, the OSB panels are clad with plasterboard and then finished.
-On the outside, thermal insulation boards are applied over the OSB and can be plastered and finished.
-When OSB cladding is chosen on both sides of the wooden elements, a vapour barrier must also be installed on the inside of the roof, and all the joints of the OSB boards in the inner layer are sealed with tape, thus preventing air and thus heat loss.
+OSB cannot be directly plastered, nor can it be left loose on the outside as its water resistance is low.
+On the inside, the OSB panels are faced with plasterboard and then finished.
+On the outside, thermal insulation boards are applied over the OSB, which can be plastered and finished.
+On the frame, if OSB is used on both sides of the wooden elements, an additional vapor barrier must be installed on the inside, and all OSB joints in the inner layer are taped, thus preventing air and heat loss.

 osb, house on wooden structure